fasterthanlime/semester-project/report.md

 \input{excerpts/identity-int.c.tex}

-Below, we discuss of the major problems linked to the implementation of specialiation in a language such as ooc, and the methods used to circumvent said problems.
+Below, we discuss of the major problems linked to the implementation of specialization in a language such as ooc, and the methods used to circumvent said problems.

 Note that that implementation discussed in this report is available as a branch